Persoonia spathulifolia: Range and habitat

 It ranges across Grande Terre, from Grand Massif Sud to the northwest of the island with an extension to Mont Monéo in the northeast.
-It grows on ultramafic substrates as an understory tree in dense forest and in scrubland from 20 to 900 metres elevation.
+It grows on ultramafic substrates as an understory tree in dense forest and in scrubland from 20 to 900 m elevation.

 Taxonomy

 The type specimen was collected at Prony Bay in 1868–1870 by Benjamin Balansa.
 The species was first described Cenarrhenes spathulifolia by Adolphe-Théodore Brongniart & Jean Antoine Arthur Gris in 1865.
 In 1871 Brogniart and Gris placed in the monotypic genus Garnieria as Garnieria spathulifolia.
 Molecular phylogenetic studies indicated that it is nested in the larger Australian genus Persoonia, and in 2023 was renamed Persoonia spathulifolia by Yohan Pillon.